Tips on Trash & Recycling

-- Broken glass and mirrors can be put with your regular trash pickup.
+- Broken glass and mirrors can be put in your regular trash pickup.
 Please wrap in newspaper and label them for the driver's safety and yours.

 Tips on Recycling

 - All Recyclable Materials must be placed in a standard Republic Services poly cart to allow for the automated truck to dump the container.
 Make sure your poly cart is placed out in front and accessible so the driver will be able to reach it with the mechanical arm.

 - One 95 gallon recycle poly cart for each single family household is provided free of charge from Republic Services.
 A smaller 65 gallon poly cart can be purchased from Republic Services.
 To request a poly cart, please call Republic Services at 303-286-1200, ext.
 2194.

 - Recycling is an automated single-stream service which allows you to mix together newspapers, and other paper products (see below), plastic bottles, glass and metal cans in the same bin.
 They will be mechanically sorted at the recycling center.
 No non-recyclable trash, please.